jacobp112/icebbo/docs/footprint-review.md

 - a part without a courtyard
 - a pin-1 dot on a pad
 - a SOIC outline pushed onto its pads
+- D1 with the anode on pin 1
+- a generic-size Q1 pad
 - U6 back on 150-mil rows
 - the old U9 pad width
 - a SOT-23-sized U12 pad